Karandevgan452/-Ecommerce-Follow-Along/README.md

 - Updated the **README.md** with milestone progress.
 - Committed and pushed changes to the **GitHub repository**. 🚀

-Here's the `README.md` content for **🏆 Milestone 31: Redux Global State Management**, following the same structure and tone as before:

----

 🏆 **Milestone 31: Redux Global State Management**